bloomberg/bde-tools/docs/docs/cmake/fuzz_testing.rst

             processes in-contract data and does not invoke the handler.
 If there is a crash or other detectable undefined behavior, that too will be caught in either case.
-Once again, we are not testing if the result if the method is correct.
+Once again, we are not testing if the result of the method is correct.

             .. code-block:: cpp